Maheswarnath Mandir: The first Maha Shivratree Pilgrimage

-A major event associated with Pandit Sajibon and the Maheswarnath temple is the beginning of the annual pilgrimage to Grand Bassin.
-In fact, in 1897 Pandit Shri Jhummon Giri Gossagne Napal, a priest of Bois Pignolet together with Pandit Shri Mohanparsad, a priest of Goodlands saw in a dream the water of the lake of Grand Bassin springing from the ‘Jahnvi’, thus forming part of Ganga.
-The news of the dream spread rapidly and created quite a stir in the Hindu community and also reassured the Hindus about the sacred nature of the island and the futility of returning India to die.
-The following year, Pandit Giri Gossagne and Pandit Sajibon along with nine people from Triolet trekked to Grand Bassin to collect its water to offer to Lord Shiva on the occasion of Maha Shivaratri.
-The lake was then known as ‘Pari Talao’ and became the equivalent of the holy Ganges in India.

-Thereafter, people from all around the island started to follow this tradition of making a pilgrimage with a "kanwar"(A bamboo structure covered with fabrics and decorated with ornaments-it also enshrines images of Hindu deities) to Ganga Talao to collect its holy water.
-The holy water is then offered to lord Shiva in the local temples of their respective villages.
+A major event associated with Pandit Shri Sajeebunlall Ramsoondur and the Maheswarnath temple is the beginning of the annual pilgrimage to Grand Bassin.
+In fact, in 1897 Pandit Shri Jhummon Giri Gossagne Napal, a priest of Bois Pignolet together with Pandit Shri Mohan Prasad Pandey, a priest of Goodlands saw in a dream the water of the lake of Grand Bassin springing from the ‘Jahnvi’, thus forming part of Ganga.
+The news of the dream spread rapidly and created quite a stir in the Hindu community and also reassured the Hindus about the sacred nature of the island and the futility of being in India at the time of death for Moksha.
+The following year, Pandit Giri Gossagne and Pandit Sajeebunlall along with nine people from Triolet trekked to Grand Bassin to collect its water to offer to Lord Shiva on the occasion of Maha Shivaratri.
+The lake was then known as Pari Talao and became the equivalent of the holy Ganges in India.
+Thereafter, people from all around the island started to follow this tradition of going for a tirthyatra (pilgrimage) with a kanwar (a bamboo structure covered with fabrics and decorated with ornaments; it also enshrines images of Hindu deities) to Ganga Talao to collect its holy water.
+The holy water is then offered to Lord Shiva in the local temples of their respective villages.
 This pilgrimage remains an integral part of the Maha Shivratree festival and this tradition is unique to Mauritius.